NatDavies06/Password-Generator-03/README.md

 ## Overview

 This repository contains code for my third bootcamp assignment.
-The following is a web application that allows users to generate random passwords that follow specific criteria.
+The following is a web application that allows users to generate a random password while setting specific criteria.

 ## Table of Contents